 Installing Aptoide TV using the Downloader App

 I love the Downloader app.
-It makes sideloading apps onto your Android TV box (or Amazon Fire device) super-easy.
+It makes sideloading apps super-easy on your Android TV box (or Amazon Fire device).

 Once you open the Downloader app, go to the Home screen.
 In the box labeled Enter URL or Search Term, enter one of the following:

-That will automatically shift you over to the integrated web browser and pull up tv.aptoide.com.
+That will automatically shift you to the integrated web browser and pull up tv.aptoide.com.

 From here, Aptoide makes it easy to download the APK (Android Package) and get it installed.